deepak1214/Memory-Analyser/README.md

 # Memory-Analyser
-Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison.
-(Source: Wikipedia)
+Memory-Analyser is an electronic game which checks your concentration

 I have tried making it using HTML , CSS and Javascript ( also used jQuery as framework. )